matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 On the Desktop are a number of shortcuts to help automate starting, stopping, and checking the status of the built version of ODL.
 The "Start ODL" shortcut will copy the odl.cfg file from the Desktop to the org.apache.karaf.features.cfg file in the etc directory for the built assembly, and then start ODL.
 The Stop and Status scripts will stop the running instance of ODL and check the status of the running instance.

 This VM is shipped WITHOUT a populated ~/.m2/repository or git projects.
-The Clone and Build ODL and Tutorials script automates the process of cloning ODL, ODL tutorials and the ODL learning labs code, and running the Maven build for the "integration" component.
-This script can take hours to run, so think about letting it do so whilst you have a good lunch.
+The Clone and Build ODL script automates the process of cloning ODL and running the Maven build for the "integration" component.
+This script can take hours to run.
+There are similar scripts for the ODL tutorials and the ODL Python and Postman client code.

-Note that it is possible to start ODL twice, in which case you will need to use "ps -eaf | grep java" to get the process number of the running java process, and then "kill -9 <process number>" to kill it.
+Note that it is possible to start ODL twice, in which case you will need to use "ps -eaf | grep karaf" to get the process number of the running karaf process, and then "kill -9 <process number>" to kill it.

 Once ODL has been started, and it can take a while, open the Chrome browser from the desktop icon, and click on the "RestConf Documentation" or "DLUX UI" bookmarks.
 The login credentials are "admin/admin", if you are prompted for them.
-When you see all of the bottom part of the web page populated with a list of APIs, or a UI page with a topology screen, then ODL has started.
+When you see all of the bottom part of the RestConf Documentation page populated with a list of APIs, or a UI page with a topology screen, then ODL has started.
 If not, wait a bit and then refresh the page.

 # Python and Postman Client Utilities

 Python code and Postman scripts for ODL are available at https://github.com/CiscoDevNet/cosc-learning-labs.
 You can use that code to help you understand how to use the REST APIs for ODL.
+See this video also: http://youtu.be/6GNxAzPmClk

 # Using the Build Bundle